Heading to Bali? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Great bars to meet travelers in Kuta: Alleycats Bar & Restaurant (must visit), LXXY Bali.

-- Note: very strict laws on drug trafficking haven’t deterred the distribution of illegal substances especially in party areas like Kuta.
-Visitors are advised to refrain from partaking in the consumption of any drug as the penalty ranges from hefty fines to life imprisonment, if not the death penalty.
+- Note: refrain from partaking in the consumption of any drug as the penalty ranges from hefty fines to life imprisonment, if not the death penalty.

 UNIQUE LANDMARKS TO VISIT

-- Visit the Uluwatu Temple to watch the exotic and amazing Kacak dance.
+- Visit the Uluwatu Temple (south of Kuta) to watch the exotic and amazing Kacak dance.
 Enjoy the dance, shadow puppetry, traditional rites, and gamelan music.
 The island celebrities many festivals and events every year.

 - Besakih Temple may be one out of the thousands around the island, but it’s also one of the oldest and most important as it was spared by volcanic lava during the 1963 Mount Agung eruption.